pocketpy/pocketpy/docs/index.md

 If you find pkpy useful, consider [star this repository](https://github.com/blueloveth/pocketpy) (●'◡'●)

-## Sponsor me
+## Sponsor this project

-You can sponsor me via these ways.
+You can sponsor this project via these ways.

 + [Github Sponsors](https://github.com/sponsors/blueloveTH)
 + [Buy me a coffee](https://www.buymeacoffee.com/blueloveth)

-Your sponsorship will help me develop this project continuously.
+Your sponsorship will help us develop pkpy continuously.